rajgoel/course-scientific-programming/02-lecture/slides.md

 ---

-Variables are symbolic names used to store data values in memory.
+Variables are used to store data values in memory.
 A variable has:

 - a name
 - a type (e.g., boolean, integer, float)